You Can't Win (book): Themes and analysis

 The main criminal activity described in Black's life and in the book is thievery, which leads to discussions of various technical aspects of the thief's "trade", including casing of prospects (surveillance of targets), safe-cracking, fencing of stolen goods, the disposal of evidence, maintaining aliases and avoiding attention or traceability, the social networks of criminals, the experiences of being arrested, questioned, and tried, and the experience of doing time in jails and prisons.

 The vices and addictions Black discusses include alcoholism, abuse of opium (hop), gambling, prostitution, and stealing.
-In his own telling, Black does not seem to have an especial weakness for addictions (for example, he did not become alcoholic himself), but he does describe the addictive allure that gambling and opium held for him in various stages of his life.
+In his own telling, Black does not seem to have an especial weakness for addictions (for example, he did not become an alcoholic himself), but he does describe the addictive allure that gambling and opium held for him in various stages of his life.
 He expresses an opinion that drug addiction is more psychological than physical; nevertheless, he also admits that breaking himself of a daily opium habit was the toughest battle of his life.

 Themes that Black explores through anecdotes from his life include: